openproblems-bio/openproblems/CONTRIBUTING.md

     **Note:** This pushes the branch to your fork, _not to_ `base`.
 You will create a PR to merge your branch to `base` only after all tests are passing.

-    **Warning:** Do not edit the `master` branch on your fork!
+    **Warning:** Do not edit the `main` branch on your fork!
 This will not work as expected, and will never pass tests.
     ```
     # IMPORTANT: choose a new branch name, e.g.
     git checkout -b method-method-name-task-name # or metric-new-metric-name, etc
     git push -u origin method-method-name-task-name
     ```

-8. Sometimes, changes might be made to the SingleCellOpenProblems `base` repository that you want to incorporate into your fork.
+8. Sometimes, changes might be made to the openproblems `base` repository that you want to incorporate into your fork.
 To sync your fork from `base`, use the following code adapted from the [Syncing a Fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) tutorial from GitHub.
     ```
     # Fetch the branches and their respective commits from the upstream repository
     git fetch base

     # Check out your fork's local default branch
-    git checkout master
+    git checkout main

     # Merge the changes from the upstream default branch
-    git merge base/master
+    git merge base/main

     # Push the changes to your fork
     git push -u origin
     ```
-    You can now create a [Pull Request](https://guides.github.com/activities/hello-world/#pr) from the default branch on your fork, `master`, into your working branch, e.g. `method-method-name-task-name`.
+    You can now create a [Pull Request](https://guides.github.com/activities/hello-world/#pr) from the default branch on your fork, `main`, into your working branch, e.g. `method-method-name-task-name`.

 8. Wait for all tests to pass on your new branch before pushing changes (as this will allow GitHub Actions to cache the workflow setup, which speeds up testing.)